brianpak2402/brianpak2402/README.md

 I'm an undergraduate student studying Computer Science at the Georgia Institute of Technology 🐝.
 In previous months, I've gained a passion for developing APIs and backend systems that empower web applications, especailly those exploring the intersections between music and computation!
 Check out the repositories below to see some of my recent works.

-Right now, I am co-leading the development for a virtual jukebox, powered by Spotify and led by you!
+Right now, I am helping building lambda functions to make API calls for a virtual jukebox, powered by Spotify and led by you!

 * 🌍 I'm based in Atlanta, Georgia